samueltabe/chat_test/README.md

 -   Clone or download this repo and place it into your server.
 -   `composer install `
 -   `cp .env.example .env `
--   Create database and modify .env with your DB name and Pusher credentials.
+-   `Create database and modify .env with your DB name and Pusher credentials`
 -   `php artisan migrate --seed`
 -   `php artisan key:generate`
 -   `npm install && npm run dev`